What to Expect if You're New

 Q: Do you provide childcare during worship?

 We do not currently offer childcare during worship because we want kids to experience worship with adults from an early age, learning the rhythms of prayer through imitating us.
 Some of them are fidgety and loud, and that's okay.
 The ushers can provide coloring books and picture books for children who need them.
-Consider bringing them to Sunday School at 9:00 to get some of their energy out with other kids in the church.
+Consider sitting closer to the front of the church so that children can see the "action" more clearly.

 Q: How do I become a member?